program-with-avi/2D-Car-sim/README.md

 The game has two track options and two car options, you can select anyone.
 This game was entirely developed using [Python](https://www.python.org/) language.
 ## Instalation⬇️
-If you already have python installed go to Python library installation (pygame)
+If you already have python installed go to Python library installation (pygame) You could also directly download the ```.exe``` file and run it directly(only for windows users)
 ### Installing python
 To install [Python](https://www.python.org) go to python's official website for download [https://www.python.org/downloads/](https://www.python.org/downloads/) and install it according to your OS.
 And make sure you installed version 3.11 or above.
 ### Python library installation (pygame)